 That’s because if you know how things work, you’ll note that even the best home networking Parent Control is not as effective as you’d think.
 Also, some might even do more harm than good.
 I’ll explain all that briefly in this post.

 Parental Control vs. online protection

 While these two sound like one, they are not.
 At least in what I mean within this post.
 So first, let’s get on the same page.

 (By the way, the terminologies used here are mine.
 They are not universal.
 You’ll note that many vendors lump Parental Controls and online protection into one or put one as the subset of the other.)

 Router online protection: Keeping everyone safe

-Online protection generally applies to what you want to keep everyone safe from.
+Online protection generally applies to the case where you want to keep everyone safe.
 It’s obvious stuff like phishing, ransomware, malware, or even misinformation, and so on.
 But you can add more — like social media or pornography — to the list.

 It’s the type of protection you want to apply to the entire home network.
 And that’s the key.
 It’s the protection or web-filtering mechanism for all.
-Once turned on, everyone within the network can avoid the content/parties in question are meant to be kept away from everyone within the network.
+Once turned on, everyone within the network can avoid the content/parties in question.

 This type of catch-all protection generally works well.
 The filtering and blocking use your WAN IP address as the base and apply locally at your Internet gatekeeper — namely, the router itself or a firewall device.

 Many routers come with this feature.
 A good example is the Network Protection of Asus routers — it’s part of the free-for-life AiProtection suite.